FarisHijazi/htmltable/README.md

 # htmltable cli

-Command line tool to convert lists to portable html tables with embedded audios and images.
+Command line tool to convert lists to portable HTML tables with embedded audios and images.

 ![](images/longexample.gif)